google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 ![When you first load the page, no prompt, just calm on Google IO.](./images/ux-examples/google-io/google-io-first-load.png){: .device-image .center-image }

-After a few visits of clicking the menu item on the right, a settings panel is reveal to the user, allowing them to set up and manage notifications.
+After a few visits of clicking the menu item on the right, a settings panel appears, allowing the user to set up and manage notifications.

 ![Settings panel on Google IO's web app for push messaging.](./images/ux-examples/google-io/google-io-settings-panel.png){: .device-image .center-image }

-Clicking on the checkbox displays the permission prompt, no hidden surprises.
+Clicking on the checkbox displays the permission prompt.
+No hidden surprises.

 ![Google IO's web app displaying the permission prompt.](./images/ux-examples/google-io/google-io-permission-prompt.png){: .device-image .center-image }

 After the permission has been granted the checkbox is checked and the user is good to go.
-The great thing about this UX is that the location to sign up for push is the same location to disable push.
+The great thing about this UX is that the location to sign up for notifications is the same as location for disabling them.